-Guitar steel drum is usually used to provide the harmony, but can also be used for the counter melody.
+The guitar steel drum is usually used to provide the harmony, but can also be used for the counter melody.

 Bass Steel drum

 Because they are big, hard to transport and take a lot of space, many steel drum bands will opt for an electric bass guitar instead.

-Where to find steel drums for sale?
+3. Where to find steel drums for sale?

-Finding used steel drums for sale
+4. Finding used steel drums for sale

-Or maybe you are just looking to buy your first one and you don’t want to spend too much before you finally commit playing it.
+Or maybe you are just looking to buy your first one and you don’t want to spend too much before you finally commit to playing it.

 Let’s save buying tips and tricks for later and let’s talk about where you can actually find used steel drums for sale.
 This is where I usually look for them:

-Cheap steel drums for sale
+5. Cheap steel drums for sale

 While they have a few professional quality drums, they also have several entry level steelpans for very little money.
 You can get steel drum kit for as little as for 160$.
 If you really want to find cheap steel drum, than you should take a look at amazon.